ATU-Project300/DesktopApplication/README.md

 This begins in the `StartGame` fucntion which is responsible for constructing a launch command from the selected game using the other functions to be mentioned.
-The first being `FindGame`.
+The first being `PickEmulator`.

-`FindGame` takes a `Game` type as an argument.
-It first checks if the game isn't null, if this check fails, the function returns null.

-It then checks if the Emulator associated with the game which was passed as an argument is "RPCS3" using the `PickEmulator` function, which returns the emulator for a game.
-In the case that the game is to be launcher with RPCS3, we return the result of the `FindFolder` function with the Game Folder path and game title as arguments.
-Otherwise we use the
-`FindFile` function which takes the same arguments.
+`PickEmulator` takes the argument of `game`.
+A variable named `settings` is then created by prepending "path" to `game.Emulator`, this creates, for example, "pathXenia".

+If a setting matching this name is not found, we return invalid.
+Otherwise we return the value stored in the setting, provided the path is valid.
+Following the above example, we would be returning the value of `Properties.Settings.Default.pathXenia`.

+Back in `StartGame`, if the returned string is "Invalid", we set a boolean to true to indicate this.

+In any other case, `FindGame` is called with the argument of `game`.
+`FindGame` checks first if the emulator for the game is "RPCS3" and if so, uses `FindFolder` to search for the game files.
+Otherwise `FindFile` is used.
+The result of whichever function is used is returned.

 `FindFile` and `FindFolder` are fairly generic functions which simply iterate through each file or folder